 8. You notice unexplained bruising, which could indicate they’ve been falling.

 9. They’ve become more forgetful, perhaps missing important appointments.

 10. They’ve noticeably gained or lost weight.

 They Need Help – Now What?

-If you think your parents need extra help, talk with them about what you’re seeing and how it’s impacting their well-being.
+If you think your parents need extra help, talk with your parents about senior living choices, about what you’re seeing and how it’s impacting their well-being.
 That’s not always an easy conversation to have.
 But experts recommend you talk with your parents before there’s a crisis.
 If you’re not sure where to begin, you can download these tips to help you get the conversation started.

 Look to outside services.

 Paying for yard work, home repairs or housekeeping can relieve some of the physical burdens and hassles of homeownership.
 If a parent needs help with activities of daily living, such as dressing, bathing, grooming, etc., it’s possible to hire in-home aides, although this can get pricey over time.
 Community aging services, houses of worship and neighborhood groups also have services to assist with food, transportation, companionship, etc.

 Many adult children provide a host of caregiving services for their parents.
 Perhaps you have siblings who can help, too.
 If you go this route, it’s important to have conversations with the family so expectations can be set for everyone.

 Consider senior living options.